COMPLAINTS TO CONSUMER-PROTECTION AGENCIES

 The Florida Office of Financial Regulation accepts consumer complaints against mortgage brokers, lenders and others in the financial industry.
 You may learn more and file a complaint here.

-The Florida Department of Agriculture and Consumer Services investigates consumer complaints against car repair shops, among other businesses.
+The Florida Department of Agriculture and Consumer Services investigates consumer complaints against car repair shops (mechanics), among other businesses.
 You may learn more and file a complaint here.

 The Florida Department of Highway Safety and Motor Vehicles investigates consumer complaints against car dealers, among other businesses.
 You may learn more and file a complaint here.